fzero/lhl-lectures/w4d3-project-planning/README.md

 The server code receives regular HTTP requests and plain form data and returns rendered HTML pages based on EJS templates.

+By the way, EJS templates are **server-side**.
+This means **the server** builds the HTML with the data you provide as `templateVars` and sends the **completed HTML** to the browser.

 ### 2. Single-page application (SPA)

 Tweetr is a good example of this.
 The HTML is completely static (_not_ `ejs`) and every action is handled by _client-side Javascript code_ (inside `/public` in express) and AJAX requests.

 The server-side code **only receives and outputs data**, usually in JSON format.
 This means **every form, button and link _must_ have an attached JS function.**

+In other words **the server will NOT use EJS or other server-side templates.** All requests and responses will use JSON.

+You may have **static HTML pages** in the `/public` folder, but the data will always be displayed using Javascript to render HTML using JSON data received from the server.

 This means more client-side code, but the results are more interactive.
 [React](https://facebook.github.io/react/), [Ember](https://emberjs.com/) and [Angular](https://angularjs.org/) are examples of client-side frameworks geared towards making single-page applications.